sociomantic-tsunami/swarm/Documentation/protocol/protocol_neo.md

 Once a connection is established and authenticated, the request protocol begins.
-From this point onward, the protocol keeps the underlying socket active for reading and writing at all times, allowing asynchronous, bidirectional (full duplex) communication.
+From this point onward, the protocol keeps the underlying socket active for reading and writing at all times, allowing bidirectional (full duplex) communication.
 (The previous stages of the protocol use half duplex.)

+The connection uses one socket per client/node connection.
+However, there may be more than one request between the same client and node active at a time.
+Therefore the messages exchanged for these simultaneously active requests have to be multiplexed through the same socket.
+Furthermore, both parties, the server and the client can send data through the socket connection at any time so they must always expect data to arrive from the other party.

 The request protocol works as follows: